Bitcoin-com/developer.bitcoin.com/README.md

 ## Start

 Start the project with `npm start`.
-The Sass and HTML will be compiled in the background as you save changes.
+The Sass and HTML files will be compiled in the background as you save changes to them.
 Compile minified CSS and JS to your dist folder with `npm build`.

 ```bash
 npm start
 npm build
 ```

-[Holder](http://holderjs.com/) is included to display placeholder images.
-If you want to add your own assets, e.g. images and fonts, place them inside folders inside of an assets folder at the root of the project.
-For example, anything placed in assets/img/ will be copied to dist/img/.
-Don't add assets directly to your dist/ folder.
-They will be deleted when dist/ is refreshed.
+[Holder](https://github.com/imsky/holder/) is included to display placeholder images.
+If you want to add your own assets, e.g. images and fonts, don't add them directly to the /dist folder.
+They will be deleted each time the project is refreshed.
+Instead, place them inside folders inside of an /assets folder at the root of the project.
+For example, anything placed in /assets/img will be copied to /dist/img.

 ## Acknowledgments